Bank of Industry: BOI-UNDP Solar Energy Programme

 In 2011, BOI and United Nations Development Programme (UNDP) launched the Access to Renewable Energy Project.
 The project was set up to serve as an advocacy and awareness programme to promote and support the expansion of renewable energy services to support households and local enterprises in unserved and underserved communities.
 To achieve this, BOI and UNDP encouraged stakeholders in the renewable energy space to invest in the Nigerian sector.
 However, in 2015, the project was refocused to align with BOI's strategy to fund and implement renewable energy projects in collaboration with relevant stakeholders.
 As a result, the project was renamed to the Solar Energy Programme (SEP) to reflect the change in strategic direction.

 The SEP commenced with a Rural Electrification Project which involved the provision of long term financing for the installation of low cost micro-grid and stand-alone solar energy solutions in nominated off-grid rural communities.
 Between 2015 and 2016, micro-grid and stand-alone solar energy solutions were installed in 6 off-grid rural communities in 6 Nigerian States: Niger State, Osun State, Gombe State, Anambra State, Edo State and Kaduna State.
 Pre-paid metres, using Pay-As-You-Go models, were installed in each household and microenterprise to accommodate for flexibility of payment and to solve challenges of unpaid bills.
 The pilot phase was considered a success and also attracted several potential investors across Nigeria.

 On the back of this success, BOI and UNDP entered into a cost-sharing agreement to fund the second phase of the project.
 In 2016, BOI provided $1.4 million debt financing while UNDP provided $600,000 grant to replicate the solar energy solutions in 11 additional off-grid communities across 4 Nigerian States: Niger State, Gombe State, Anambra State and Kaduna State.

 In view of the benefits of the SEP, BOI introduced a ₦2 billion Solar Energy commercial product in 2017 to be accessed by various categories of end users both directly through BOI and indirectly.

-Through the Solar Energy Programme, the bank aims to power more than 100,000 off-grid households and microenterprises in rural and commercial communities by 2021.
+Through the Solar Energy Programme, the bank aims to power over 100,000 off-grid households and microenterprises in rural and commercial communities by 2021.